centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 **(base) courseNN@alpha2:~$**

-Notice the extra **(base)**, this means that we are now located in the base enviroment of our new conda miniforge installation.
+Notice the extra **(base)**, this means that we are now located in the base environment of our new conda miniforge installation.
 When you login your are automatically in the base environment.

 We have one more good practice configuration step to do before we start creating our own environments and installing tools and that is to add a few channels and set the priority order: